- EMERGING INITIATIVES

 - Soliciting proposals from at least three designers (and possibly installers).

 Designers and installers should visit the GSHP Installer Resources page.

-Any business installing a system with a heating capacity over 120,000 BTU/hr should first select a designer that can meet the requirements in the Commercial-Scale Program Manual.
-You may select an installer at this time as well (which may be the same entity as the designer).
+Any entity installing a system with a heating capacity over 120,000 BTU/hr should first select a designer that can meet the requirements in the Commercial-Scale Program Manual.
+The system owner may select an installer at this time as well (which may be the same entity as the designer).